The following setting rules apply to games in the Firmament:

 - Competent Extras: Unless an Extra is cannon fodder, they get the Wild Die when making trait rolls.
 This makes Extras as competent as Wild Cards, although they still don’t get Bennies or Wounds.
-Group rolls still use a single Wild Die between them, to keep things like combat moving fast.
+Groups of Extras use a single Wild Die between them, to keep things like combat moving fast.

 - Simple Encumbrance: Encumbrance is measured in significant items.
 You can carry a number of significant items equal to half your Strength die without being encumbered.

 Duels aren’t the same as gunfights.
 Action cards (and Edges that affect them) are less important - it’s not about being caught flat-footed or reacting quickly, after all.
 When you’re staring the person you mean to kill right in the eye, it’s more important to be a good shot, a quick draw, and strong-willed.

 Preparation.
 Ranged duels are almost exclusively fought with pistols.
 Anything with fully automatic fire is likely to be disallowed, but anything goes besides that.
 After all, duels are generally fought to settle a score, rather than as an honourable form of ritual combat.
 The rules might be more restrictive in more “civilised” places.